volivers/carbox/README.md

 This folder includes all the components used to build the project, dumb and smart ones.

-While the dumb components used were clustered at the `/common` folder, smart components were arranged according to the their features under `/carbon` and `electricity`.
+While the dumb components used were clustered at the `/common` folder, smart components were arranged according to their features under `/carbon` and `electricity`.

 #### `/utils` and `/types`